 Child welfare allocations committee - membership composition.
 The act increases the number of voting members on the child welfare allocations committee (committee) who are appointed by county commissioners from 8 to 10.
 The act decreases the number of voting members on the committee who are appointed by the department of human services from 5 to 3.
 The act requires the 2 additional county commissioner appointed voting members to come from the 2 counties with the greatest percentage of the state's child welfare caseload, with one appointee coming from each county.

-The bill creates 2 nonvoting member positions on the committee who are appointed by the department of human services.
+The act creates 2 nonvoting member positions on the committee who are appointed by the department of human services.
 The 2 nonvoting members must have knowledge and experience in the following areas, including but not limited to: